Canadian Rockies / Canmore, Banff, Lake Louise or Icefields Parkway-based

 On request, we can quote you in your preferred currency

-Includes: 2 days Guide & technical equipment.
+Includes: 2 days guide and rental of technical equipment.